Withdrawing from a Program

 Withdrawal Penalties for DOCs

-If a Dialogue of Civilizations program is cancelled by Northeastern University due to low enrollment or an international emergency, students will not be charged any withdrawal fees and your $500 deposit will be either refunded or reclassified as a payment for an outstanding balance due on your student account.
+If a Dialogue of Civilizations program is canceled by Northeastern University due to low enrollment or an international emergency, students will not be charged any withdrawal fees.

 The Global Quest withdrawal policy applies to both program locations: